epklein/epklein.github.io/reading.md

 toc_sticky: true
 ---

-Here I share my current reading list, as well as my book recommendations.
+My current reading list, as well as my book recommendations.
 I also put together the top blogs and newsletters I like to follow to keep up to date.

-I also have separate reading lists for the main topics I write about in this blog, such as [leadership](/leadership), [management](/mgmt), and [software engineering management](/mgmt/swe), among others.
+I also have separate reading lists for the main topics I write about in this blog; Just access a main page from the top menu and navigate to the Learning section.

 ## Currently Reading